The parabolic antenna can be moved along two main axis, Right Ascension (RA) axis and Declination axis (DEC), using three different electrical motors.

 The main declination axis wheels are being cleaned while rust is removed using a metallic rotating brush.

 Intensive efforts have been accomplished in order to remove the cover of second reductor after removing appropriate bolts and using a dedicated extractor manufactured by the colleagues from Electrolab.
 Inside the cover one can see the Archimede screw that was connected to the primary declination moto reductor.
-The a lower ring gear used to step-up the rotation with vertical gear is still in place.
-Once completely removed all pieces can be cleaned and serviced.
+The lower ring gear used to step-up the rotation with vertical gear is still in place despite all effort to remove it by using WD40 and available extracting tool.
+Clearly, a stronger one is needed.
+Once completely removed, all pieces can be cleaned and serviced.
 We will then finish the cleaning of main and secondary gear wheels.